zhaoqigood/Learning-And-MakingProgress/Machine Learning/GWU_Course/SVM_SMO_Implementation/README.md

 plot...: These files record the data used to plot the figures in the final report.

 If you want to know more about this project, please read the "Project3.pdf".
-This files provide detailed information about this project.
+This file provide detailed information about this project.